kkb0318/irsa-manager/README.md

 > [!NOTE]
 > Overwrite the existing settings.
-> If you dont mount /path/to/file, you have to add the volumes field in this path
+> If you do not mount /path/to directory, you need to add the volumes field to this path.

 For more details, refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#serviceaccount-token-volume-projection).